 the Cloudscape database is running, and execute the cloudUtil

-script with create-table.sql
+script with create-table.sql parameter as follows:

 cloudUtil.sh